daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 We call upon our engineering team to prototype a simple solution for a **next day** proof-of-concept (POC) demo.
-To be clear, our acceptance criteria is to find the "least obtrusive" ad break or insertion points for a given podcast.
+To be clear, our acceptance criteria is to find the "least obtrusive" ad breaks or insertion points for a given podcast.
-We don't need to worry about cross-fading the content with the audio ad to make it sound as smooth as possible as the stitching will be handled by a different engineering team.
-Our focus is finding where to insert the audio ads.
+We don't need to worry about cross-fading the content with the ad for smooth transitions as that will be handled by a different engineering team.
+Our focus is solely identifying ad breaks.

 ## Engineering Approach